carlalennon/portfolio-project-2/readme.md

 JS character movement uses some of the same principles of c# character movement that I have already learned ( += )

 Drawing the canvas:
 When using HTML like this, the drawn box is referred to as the "canvas", the same as when using Adobe Flash in college.
-The canvas also uses something called "context" [https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D] denoted as ctx in the JS file
+The canvas also uses something called "context" [https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D] denoted as ctx in the JS file.
+The context can be set to 2D to allow the program to draw on the canvas. [https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext].
+This can be useed to set an alpha value, for example adding a background of crowd paralax in the future.
+The desynchronized method decouples the drawing of the canvas from the event loop, so a background could change at a dufferent rate than a character for example.
 I want my game to be full screen and responsive.
 When drawing the canvas at game start, I am unsing the innerWidth/innerHeight methods

 # To do List